 My last post, “Block Quotations, Part 1: How to Introduce Block Quotations,” discussed the purpose of block quotations, how long they should be, and how to introduce them in your content.
 Today’s follow-up explains how to format block quotations: How much should they be indented?
 How should you handle quotations within block quotations?
 Does the format change for multi-paragraph quotations?
 Lastly, where do the citations go?

 Block quotations are normally indented from the left side of the surrounding text.
 Each style guide has its own guideline for indentations.
 Here are a few examples:

-- The Chicago Manual of Style (Chicago) suggests using your document software’s preset indentation function.1
+- The Chicago Manual of Style (Chicago style) suggests using your document software’s preset indentation function.1

-- The Publication Manual of the American Psychological Association (APA) recommends using half-inch indentations or your document software’s preset indentation function.2
+- The Publication Manual of the American Psychological Association (APA style) recommends using half-inch indentations or your document software’s preset indentation function.2